Vagente/Django-Web-Admin/README.md

 - Login
   - if you are using the project database, the superuser account is username: admin, password: test_admin
   - Otp for admin account is "otpauth://totp/admin?secret=IHG2JGXILTOO273VJ2VX5V2HJ4ER5KDG&algorithm=SHA1&digits=6&period=30" or scan the qrcode below using the authenticator app.
+When prompting otp, choose the "Microsoft Auth" otp device.
 Make sure the server time and authenticator device time are both accurate for it to work properly.

   ![Alt text](./imgs/localhost.svg)